Mohammedarman54/mern-auth/README.md

-MERN Authentication System
+🚀 MERN Authentication System
-Overview
+📌 Overview

-This project implements a secure and scalable authentication system using the MERN stack (MongoDB, Express.js, React.js with Vite, Node.js).
-It provides all the essential authentication features such as user registration, login, account verification via OTP, and password reset.
+This project is a full-stack authentication system built using the MERN stack (MongoDB, Express.js, React.js with Vite, Node.js).

+It provides a secure and production-ready authentication flow, including:

+User registration & login

+Account verification via OTP

+Password reset functionality

+JWT-based session management

-The backend is already deployed on Render, while the frontend will be deployed on Vercel for production-ready hosting.
-The project emphasizes modern authentication best practices, clean architecture, and real-world deployment.
+The backend is deployed on Render and fully tested via Postman.
+The frontend is currently running locally and will be deployed on Vercel soon.

-Features
+✨ Features

-User Registration & Login – Secure signup and login with proper input validation.
+🔐 User Registration & Login with input validation

-Email Verification (OTP) – Accounts are verified using a one-time password sent to the registered email.
+📧 Email Verification (OTP) to activate accounts

-Password Reset (via OTP) – Users can reset forgotten passwords using an OTP sent via email.

-JWT-based Authentication – JSON Web Tokens used to handle session management securely.

-Password Hashing with bcrypt – All passwords are encrypted before storage for maximum security.

-Protected API Routes – Middleware ensures that only authorized users can access certain resources.

-Environment-based Configurations – Sensitive keys are stored in .env for secure handling.
+🔄 Password Reset via OTP for forgotten credentials

+🔑 JWT Authentication for secure session handling

+🔒 Password Hashing (bcrypt) for strong security

+🛡️ Protected Routes with middleware

-Frontend with React + Vite – Fast and optimized development setup for building UI.
+⚡ React + Vite Frontend for fast builds & dev environment

-Backend Deployment on Render – Fully deployed and tested with Postman.

-(Pending) Frontend Deployment on Vercel – To be hosted for production use.

-Technologies Used
+☁️ Cloud Deployment (Backend live on Render, Frontend upcoming on Vercel)

+🛠️ Tech Stack

 Frontend

-React.js (with Vite)
+React.js (Vite)

-Tailwind CSS (if you styled with it)
+Tailwind CSS (if used for styling)

-Fetch API / Axios for API requests
+Fetch API / Axios

 Backend